canyilmaz9/javapath/README.md

 Write a "Recursive" method in Java language without using a loop that obeys the following rule according to the n value received from the user.

 Rule: Subtract 5 from the entered number until the entered number is 0 or negative.
 Print the last value on the screen during each subtraction.
 After the number becomes negative or 0, add 5 again.
 Again, print the last value of the number to the screen with each addition.

+## WritingBwithMultipleArrays
+Write a program that displays the letter "B" on the screen using "stars" using multidimensional arrays.